-Within the framework of the NCI-sponsored Cohort Consortium, investigators from 12 prospective epidemiologic cohorts formed the Pancreatic Cancer Cohort Consortium in 2006.
-This study, also known as "PanScan", is funded by the National Cancer Institute (NCI) and involves conducting a genome-wide association study of common genetic variants to identify markers of susceptibility to pancreatic cancer.
-In 2007, the study expanded to include 8 case-controls studies.
+The Pancreatic Cancer Cohort Consortium (“PanScan”) consists of 12 prospective epidemiologic cohorts formed from the NCI Cohort Consortium.
+The PanScan genome-wide association study (GWAS) was conducted to study common genetic variants to identify markers of susceptibility to pancreatic cancer.
+In 2007, the study expanded to include eight case-control studies.
 The study team includes scientists from the cohorts comprising the Consortium and NCI and from the PanC4 case-control studies.

-The PanScan consortium has conducted two GWAS that have led to the discovery of four novel regions in the genome associated with risk for pancreatic adenocarcinoma.
-The first two scans were conducted in 12 cohort studies and 8 case-control studies.
+At this time, the three PanScan consortium GWAS have led to the discovery of nine novel regions in the genome associated with risk for pancreatic adenocarcinoma at the genome-wide significant level.
+Additional investigations are ongoing.